dasqueel/seatgeektube/README.md

 # seatgeektube
+while watching a music youtube video,

-get a notification if youtube artist is playing in your area
+recieve a notification if that artist is playing in your area

-still in beta, however more or less works
+if so,  click on the icon and a seatgeek url for purchasing tickets will appear

+super beta version, so expect so-so efficacy